 Day 13: Transfer to the airport after breakfast for the flight home.

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

-The horses used for the tour are primarily Dominican Republic Criollo and some crosses, a breed that is exceptionally rugged, well mannered and responsive.
-The horses are well suited to the trails of their area.
+The horses are primarily Dominican Republic Criollo and some crosses, a breed that is exceptionally rugged, well mannered and responsive.
+The horses are well-suited to the trails of their area.
 The Criollo horses often have smooth trots that are traditionally ridden sitting and not rising.
 There are 2 western saddles for the larger horses and the rest use wintec English style saddles.
 The horses are Western trained and so respond to neck reining and shifts in weight.
 The pace varies from walking in steeper and hiller bits to as wanted on the wide open beaches.
 The horses are good natured and capable with an excellent work ethic.